MaxMaeder/DriveBackupV2/DriveBackup/styleguide.md

 #### No tabs
 An oldie, but goodie.
 We've found tab characters to cause more harm than good.

-#### 100 column limit
+#### Column limit
-You should follow the convention set by the body of code you are working with.
+You should follow the convention set by the body of code you are working with, and keep the code readable.
-We tend to use 100 columns for a balance between fewer continuation lines but still easily fitting two editor tabs side-by-side on a reasonably-high resolution display.

 #### CamelCase for types, camelCase for variables, UPPER_SNAKE for constants